zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 issue if all the alerts have been resolved.
 A detailed report is attached to the workflow run to get more information regarding the identified alerts.
 The report is available in HTML and Markdown formats.

-The following issue shows how the GitHub Baseline Action scans the [https://www.zaproxy.org](https://www.zaproxy.org) website and notifies the users via opening an issue in the ZAP website repository.
-The issue will be created by the GitHub Actions bot and will list the alerts as issue comments.
+The following issue shows how the GitHub full scan action scans the [https://www.zaproxy.org](https://www.zaproxy.org) website and notifies the users via opening an issue in the ZAP website repository (Scan time: 45 Mins).
+The issue will be created by the
+GitHub Actions bot and will list the alerts as issue comments.
 Compared to our [baseline scan results](https://github.com/zaproxy/zaproxy-website/issues/93#issue-597219582) you can see the full scan has identified additional alerts in the zaproxy website.